lambdalisue/django-googlemap-widget/README.rst

-``django-googlemap`` is a library for using googlemap on Django app.
+``django-googlemap-widget`` is a library for using googlemap on Django app.

 See http://demos.django-googlemap.hashnote.net/ for Demo.